Toad (Mario): Promotion and reception

 As a character who appears frequently in the series, Toad is considered to be one of the major characters in the Mario franchise.
-He has appeared in much of the Mario merchandise in products ranging from toys to plushies and keychains, and is featured in Nintendo's board games such as being on the protagonist side in a Mario themed chess set and being a purchasable character in a Nintendo-themed Monopoly game.
-In Animal Crossing: City Folk, Toad's hat is available after getting 3000 points in Tom Nook's Point Tracking system.
-The American Club Nintendo website, which is now closed, offered a special reward featuring Toad and some other major Mario characters in a folder set reward named as the "Toad & Friends Set with Bookmarks".
 The quote repeated by the Toads in Super Mario Bros., "Thank you Mario!
 But our princess is in another castle!", was ranked one of the most repeated video game quotes, and inspired a 2008 song by The Mountain Goats and Kaki King.

 Toad ranked in the seventh slot on GameDaily's top 10 Nintendo characters that deserve their own games list; the site explained that he has a strong appeal that Nintendo has yet to tap into.
 Toad is listed in The Most Neglected Mario Bros.
 Characters list as a character whom Nintendo has ignored for quite a while due to his lack of starring roles in more recent games.
 IGN also listed Toad as one of the top ten characters needing a spin-off.
 In an Oricon poll conducted in Japan from 2008, Toad was voted as the eighth most popular video game character in Japan.
 Another poll (of over 1000 votes) conducted in Japan by NintendoWorldReport in concern to Japan's favorite Mario Kart racers listed Toad as the second most favorite Mario Kart racer in the country (only being beaten by Yoshi).
 Toad has been credited for being one of the celebrated characters in the twenty-fifth anniversary of the Super Mario Bros. games.
 UGO.com listed Toad on their list of "The Cutest Video Game Characters," stating "Once you get over his misleading name, you'll find Toad to be quite the adorable mushroom."

 IGN editor Matt Casamassina criticized Nintendo for including the two generic Toads over more notable characters (including the red-spotted Toad himself) in the Mario series for New Super Mario Bros.
 Wii, arguing that the developers were being lazy to not include other characters because the Toads were easier to make.
 The Toads in the Paper Mario series following the release of Paper Mario: Sticker Star have been heavily criticized for lacking their diverse characteristics found in previous entries and for replacing the cast of original fictional races the series previously had.